 “I needed my job,” she said in a 2014 deposition.
 “I had to work and I could tough it out, you know.”

-Smith’s is just one of at least 130 sexual harassment complaints filed by state employees in the last five years.
+Smith’s is just one of at least 130 sexual harassment complaints filed by state employees since 2012.
 But records show that in more than half of the cases, state officials disagreed that the behavior constituted sexual harassment.

-Through open records requests, court documents and interviews, the Kentucky Center for Investigative Reporting has assembled the most comprehensive look so far at sexual harassment allegations filed by state employees since 2012.
-(Two of the largest departments — the Department of Corrections and the Department of Juvenile Justice — have not yet provided records requested in November.)
+Through open records requests, court documents and interviews, the Kentucky Center for Investigative Reporting has assembled the most comprehensive look so far at sexual harassment allegations filed by state employees in the last six years.
+(Two of the largest departments -- the Department of Corrections and the Department of Juvenile Justice -- have not yet provided records requested in November.)

 There is no statewide agency handling all complaints.
 Instead, investigations are most often conducted by the cabinet or department where the complaint originated, unless the complainant requests that it be handled by the Personnel Cabinet.
 The records show that when a state employee alleges sexual harassment, the depth of investigations, the severity of punishment, and even what agencies call the behavior depends on where the employee works.

-Of the claims that were substantiated as sexual harassment, 88 percent resulted in punishment, but that punishment ranged from counseling or a written reprimand to termination.
+Of the claims that were substantiated as sexual harassment, 88 percent resulted in punishment, but it ranges from counseling or a written reprimand to termination.
 Nearly 20 percent of all alleged perpetrators left their job as a result of the claim, either because they were fired, resigned or retired.
 Eighty percent of the alleged offenders were men.